C. Mark Jordan

-C. Mark Jordan is an automotive designer known for his work with General Motors's Opel division and Mazda North America, including his part in the genesis of the first generation Mazda MX-5 Miata, a car that ultimately became the best-selling two-seat convertible sports car in history.
+Charles Mark Jordan is an automotive designer known for his work with General Motors's Opel division and Mazda North America, including his part in the genesis of the first generation Mazda MX-5 Miata, a car that ultimately became the best-selling two-seat convertible sports car in history.

 Background and career

 The son of noted former GM vice president of design, Chuck Jordan, Jordan studied at Western Michigan University before attending Art Center College of Design (1974-1978).

 He subsequently worked for Adam Opel AG (1978-1982) for four years, working on concept vehicles, as well as the sedan variant of the Opel Omega.
 He later worked with Mazda North American Operations in various roles (1982-2009).